Chapter 5 “How it works”

 Despite being bewildered by the ‘God’ word, I was so damaged by years of drinking that the fellowship was the only place I felt accepted.
 I had nowhere else to go.
 AA seemed like ‘the last chance saloon.’
 I was grateful to find a refuge.
 Initially, I stayed sober on the fellowship of my fellow brothers and sisters in recovery.
 It was truly remarkable to finally find the family I craved and never had growing up in foster care.

 “Do not be discouraged” – Chapter 5, p.
 60

-Page 59 of “How it works” makes a statement that was hard for me to digest.
+Page 59 of “How it Works” makes a statement that was hard for me to digest.

 “But there is One who has all power – that one is God.
 May you find him now!”
 Contrary to Bill’s suggestion to not “be discouraged,” I felt highly deflated and dispirited after hearing this read out at meetings.
 Then, chapter five of the Big Book introduces the newcomer to the twelve steps.
-Five of the steps mention God, and step two requires a belief in a “Power greater than ourselves.”
+Five of the steps mention God, and step two requires believing in a “Power greater than ourselves.”

 At this point, any enthusiasm to get a sponsor and work through the twelve steps ended abruptly.
 I tried to stay sober by just going to meetings.
 Was I successful?
 Sadly not!
 I relapsed regularly over the next thirteen years.
 Worse yet, the periods that I did manage to stay sober were a painful ‘white knuckle’ sobriety.

 In the Big Book, this is referred to by Dr Silkworth as being ‘restless, irritable and discontented.
-(Big Book “The doctor’s opinion” p.
+(Big Book “The Doctor’s Opinion” p.
 XXV111) Unable to set aside a deep-rooted objection to the “God” word, I continued to suffer from the intrusive thinking that AA regards as untreated alcoholism.

 A dry drunk